 Most first-time moms are nervous about the pushing stage.

 The idea of pushing an 8- pound human being out of that hole can leave even the bravest of mamas awake and worrying at night.
-And while it’s not quite as easy as playing a game of “Head and Shoulders, Knees and Toes”, it probably won’t be as bad as you think.
-And if you read on to the end, you’ll find ways to make your second stage of labour even better!
+And while I'm not going to sit here and tell you it'll be easy, it probably won’t be as bad as you think!

 The first stage of labour is all about getting your cervix to dilate.
 This is typically the longest stage of birth, because it can take a minute to get your body into regular, useful contractions.
 I always imagine this stage of labour unfolds like a first date: at first, there’s the awkward meeting and finding a groove of conversation.
 After the wine hits and the chemistry is obvious, you start to get more and more excited to get out of that restaurant.
 That’s what the first stage of labour is like.
 Slow and awkward at first, then finding a groove and getting exciting!